prairiesnpr/hass-tdameritrade/README.md

 In the list choose TDAmeritrade.

+You will be prompted to enter your consumer key and accounts.

+When setting your consumer key, you must append @AMER.OAUTHAP

+Accounts are entered as a comma seperated list.

 You will be prompted to authenticate with TDAmeritrade, this requests an offline token and will be good for 90 days.

-Once authenticated, select the TDAmeritrade integration and select settings.

-Add your accounts as a comma seperated list and then click save.

 Restart Home Assistant.